In-Shashidhar-R/AUTOMATED-GRAMMATICAL-ERROR-CORRECTION-FOR-TAMIL-USING-NLP-TECHNIQUES/README.md

 # AUTOMATED-GRAMMATICAL-ERROR-CORRECTION-FOR-TAMIL-USING-NLP-TECHNIQUES

-**Abstract**
+## Abstract

-The presented research adopts a new approach to identify and correct Tamil grammar errors by utilizing Natural Language Processing methodologies.
-Artificial intelligence relies heavily on natural language processing (NLP) because it has reshaped different domains, including sentiment analysis and machine translation.
-This research evaluates performance and computational accuracy, and practical use of two NLP models operating on two different datasets.
-This research employs modern machine learning methods to analyze NLLB-200 alongside MBart concerning their performance when used on Tamil Grammar Large Dataset along with Error Annotated Tamil Corpus which delivers extensive information about their advantages and weaknesses.
-The analytical measurements demonstrate the capabilities of various NLP systems to process textual information effectively.
-The study results help optimize NLP model deployment in real-world applications because they unite theoretical progress with practical needs.
-Thorough research evaluation helps develop NLP methods better while promoting breakthroughs in automated language comprehension systems.
-The research recommendations lead to improved methods for selecting NLP models and optimizing datasets which benefit natural language processing as a discipline.
+This research adopts a new approach to identify and correct Tamil grammar errors by utilizing Natural Language Processing (NLP) methodologies.
+Artificial intelligence heavily relies on NLP, as it has reshaped various domains, including sentiment analysis and machine translation.

+The study evaluates the performance, computational accuracy, and practical use of two NLP models operating on two different datasets.
+Modern machine learning methods are employed to analyze **NLLB-200** and **MBart** concerning their performance when applied to the **Tamil Grammar Large Dataset** and **Error Annotated Tamil Corpus**.
+These datasets provide extensive information about the advantages and weaknesses of the models.

+Analytical measurements demonstrate the capabilities of various NLP systems in processing textual information effectively.
+The results help optimize NLP model deployment in real-world applications, bridging theoretical progress with practical needs.
+A thorough evaluation of the research contributes to the development of improved NLP methods and fosters breakthroughs in automated language comprehension systems.

+The recommendations from this research aim to improve the selection of NLP models and dataset optimization, benefiting the broader field of Natural Language Processing (NLP).